Silver In Each Time Frame, And A $27 Medium-Term Target

 Silver's relation to gold can also be tracked using the gold-silver ratio:

-source: goldprice.org
+Source: goldprice.org

 The very recent spike higher again tells us gold gained in strength compared to silver.
 But because we don't know if this will continue, or how the spread will narrow again (either gold weakens or silver strengthens), the only way to use this information is to create a statistical arbitrage.
-If we short gold and long silver in beta adjusted positions - as shown in the sofware in the first chart - we can be independent of the way precious metals move and only trade the narrowing of the spread.
+If we short gold and long silver in beta adjusted positions - as shown in the software in the first chart - we can be independent of the way precious metals move and only trade the narrowing of the spread.

 There is still some risk with this approach.
 Silver's volatility could increase even more and any further declines would not necessarily be covered 1:1 by the short gold position.
 And the rewards aren't huge; a move of 3 standard deviations back to mean in both positions is only 3.36%.